evan-erdos/trail-of-cthulhu/story/prose-outline.md

 They talk to a number of villagers, and while all of their stories match, it doesn't fit any particular sickness that they've ever heard of.

-They find the Chieftain, and ask him about the symbol they found.
+They find the Chieftain, and ask him about a symbol they've found emblazened in scars and scabs on the stomachs of several particularly ill tribesmen.

 He's confined to bed, and it's plain that he's nearly lost his mind.
-Moreover, he says that some of the villagers most afflicted by the "curse" are missing, and he blames their disappearance on the neighboring "demon worshippers".
+The Chieftain weakly mumbles that some of the villagers most afflicted by the "curse" are missing, and he blames their disappearance on the neighboring "demon worshippers".
 His son disappeared without warning, a month before the village began to have problems.
 All the other missing villagers showed signs of this "curse" before disappearing.

-The PCs gather samples from the village, and return to the lab to analyze the data.
-Professor Birchwell appears as they leave the village, and the group returns to the lab.

 The caravan returns to the lab, and they begin analysis on the samples immediately.
 They test against many common diseases and afflictions, but none of the tests come back positive.